IepIweidieng/TJAPlayer3/tja.md

     * *`クラシック` (Kurashikku)* "Classic"
     * *`ゲームミュージック` (Geemu Myuujikku)* "Game Music"
     * *`ナムコオリジナル` (Namuko Orijinaru)* "Namco Original"
-  * In TJAPlayer2 for.PC, any non&ndash;pre-defined `<str-genre>` is recognized and displayed but is treated as uncategorized for genre sort order and decorations.
-However, in TJAPlayer2 for.PC but not OpenTaiko (0auBSQ), non&ndash;pre-defined `<str-genre>` is not displayed during gameplay.
+  * In TJAPlayer2 for.PC, any non&ndash;pre-defined `<genre>` is recognized and displayed but is treated as uncategorized for genre sort order and decorations.
+However, in TJAPlayer2 for.PC but not OpenTaiko (0auBSQ), non&ndash;pre-defined `<genre>` is not displayed during gameplay.
   * Recommendation for charters: The `GENRE:` header should not be used for non&ndash;pre-defined genres.
 Instead, for simulators supporting `genre.ini`, specify the `GenreName=` option in `[Genre]` section in `genre.ini`.
 For simulators supports `box.def`, specify the `#TITLE:` and `#GENRE:` headers in the `box.def`.
 In OpenTaiko (0auBSQ), decorations for non&ndash;pre-defined genres can be further customized in `box.def`.
 * Initial value / `GENRE:`
   * In TJAPlayer2 for.PC, defaults to the value of the `#GENRE:` header of the `box.def` in the song directory or nearest upper song directory (if exist), or (empty).